glottospace/glottospace/README.md

 glottodata <- glottoget("demodata", meta = TRUE)
 glottodist <- glottodist(glottodata = glottodata)
 #> glottocode used as id
-#> For some variables of type 'symm' and 'asymm', it is not clear whether they are TRUE, FALSE, or NA.
-It is highly recommended to run glottoclean() and inspect the results before running glottodist().
-#>
-#>  Attempting to convert the following values to TRUE/FALSE/NA...
-#> [1] "N" "Y"
 #> Values in binary columns (symm/asymm) recoded to TRUE/FALSE
 #> Missing values recoded to NA